-French Ring Sport is a protection dog sport, not unlike Schutzhund or KNPV exercises, but unique in it’s own right.
+French Ring Sport is a Protection dogssport, not unlike Schutzhund or KNPV exercises, but unique in it’s own right.
 The sport involves a number of trials intended to test both the dog and it’s handler.
 Exercises include jumps, palisades, retrieval and tests of obedience, as well as bite-work using a decoy outfitted in a special French Ring bite suit.
 The decoy is considered an active adversary to the dog and will do his best to confuse, enrage or otherwise undermine the training and character of the dog.
 The German Shepherd, Belgian Malinois, Doberman Pinscher and Rottweiler are the most common breeds used in French Ring.

 However, a list of other mid-sized to large breeds are permitted to participate, provided they’re up to the challenge.
 After earning the title of Brevet, which deems a dog fit to participate in the sport, the titles Ring I, Ring II and Ring III may be awarded to dogs who perform admirably.
 Each title provides increasingly challenging exercises with Ring III being the most difficult to obtain.
 Dogs who have obtained the title of Ring III must work hard to score consistently high to avoid being demoted back to Ring II.